williamjussiau/FlowControl/README.md

 * Refactor and release additional control-related tools,
 * Update the project to [FEniCSx](https://fenicsproject.org/documentation/),
 * Sort and check all utility functions,
-* General form for operator computation,
+* Write general form for operator computation,
 * Docker/venv/pip.